bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 # Acknowledge my ask now that I'm famous
 * Apple monitor rotation warning
 * Spotlight doesn't go to Finder in different window
-* Why do I just need to barely descend into a nap to feel refreshed?
 * Duverger's Law